 Livingston is among the few school Districts with a stand-alone sixth grade, and as the students come together from six different elementary schools, they learn at Mt.
 Pleasant Middle School how to balance classes and extracurricular activities without the peer pressure of upper classmen.
 The elementary schools – Collins was ranked among New Jersey’s Reward Schools for high overall performance in 2013 – consistently grade well in statewide measures of instructional time, class size, attendance, teacher degree level and computer use.

 Nearly every student – about 98 percent -- who graduated from LHS in June 2013 was college bound, with a few opting for military service, specialty school, employment or travel.
 Livingston’s mean SAT scores are significantly above national and state averages.
 A wide range of elective courses and an alternative high school program help guarantee the success of all students.
 At Livingston High School, more students are taking AP (Advanced Placement) classes than ever before – ever since they were opened three years ago to all students to provide equal access to the curriculum.
 The idea was to heighten the academic possibilities of students with these college-level classes while still in high school.
-In 2013, for the second straight year, Livingston High School was among the schools included in a national honor roll for simultaneously achieving increases in access to AP courses for a broader number of students and also maintaining or improving the rate at which AP students earned scores of 3 or higher on an AP exam.
+In 2014, for the third straight year, Livingston High School was among the schools included in a national honor roll for simultaneously achieving increases in access to AP courses for a broader number of students and also maintaining or improving the rate at which AP students earned scores of 3 or higher on an AP exam.

 More than 73 percent of the professional staff at Livingston High School holds Master’s degrees and about 3 percent of the staff have received their Doctorates.
 The high school’s teacher of the Chinese language was named the 2013 Essex County Teacher of the Year.